Panapv/Breast-Cancer/README.md

 - **S3Client.py**: Contains all the features required for bucket creation and connection to AWS.

 ## Methodology
-- **Data Preprocessing**: We use Kaggle for data and PySpark for transformation, leveraging its distributed processing power.
-We then upload the processed data to an AWS bucket, ensuring secure and accessible storage.
+- **Data Preprocessing**: We use Kaggle for data and **PySpark** for transformation, leveraging its distributed processing power.
+We then upload the processed data to an **AWS bucket**, ensuring secure and accessible storage.
+Our data is divided into three layers:
+    - **Raw Layer:**
+  Data extracted directly from Kaggle is stored in its rawest and unprocessed form.

+  - **Staging Layer:**
+  Data is stored after it has been cleaned, transformed, and structured.

+  - **Business Layer:**
+  Data is stored already transformed and structured in a way that is useful for analysis.
+These are the data we use for report generation in PowerBI.

 - **Model Development**: Implemented a machine learning pipeline using scikit-learn to train and validate several classification models:
   - Random Forest Classifier
   - Random Forest Classifier with hyperparameter search engine
   - Neuronal Network
 - **Model Evaluation**: Evaluated models using metrics such as accuracy, precision, recall, and F1-score.
 Cross-validation and hyperparameter tuning were performed to optimize model performance.
+- **Power BI Dasboard**: We have developed an interactive dashboard in Power BI that allows visualization of detailed information on key metrics and provides a **prediction function**.
+This dashboard is connected to a classification model that can process metrics entered through a form, providing a tumor prediction based on this data.

 ## Usage
 To run the notebooks and scripts in this repository, follow these steps: